Optimizing the number of measurements for vibrational structure on quantum computers: coordinates and measurement schemes: Vibrational structure

 \subsubsection{Vibrational coordinates}

 A standard choice of coordinates is \acp{nc} which provide excellent first order insights into the vibrations of stiff molecules close to their equilibrium structures.
-The benefit of \acp{nc} for stiff molecules close to their equilibrium structures is that they decouple the Hamiltonian to second order.
+The benefit of \acp{nc} for stiff molecules close to their equilibrium structures is that they decouple the Hamiltonian to second order in distortions from the equilibrium structure.
 However, the use of \acp{nc} does not suppress higher-order terms (in fact, the contrary might be true away from equilibrium).
 This motivates the search for other types of coordinates that ensure some degree of decoupling of the Hamiltonian.
 Such coordinates include various kinds of curvilinear coordinates (e.g. bond angles and lengths or polyspherical coordinates), which are often deemed chemically relevant.
 These coordinates typically reduce the couplings in the potential energy at the price of increasing the coupling level and overall complexity of the kinetic energy.
 To avoid this latter complication, we focus on rectilinear coordinates that are derived from \acp{nc} by orthogonal transformations.
-This includes optimized coordinates \cite{yagi_optimized_2012,thomsen_optimized_2014} obtained by minimizing the \ac{vscf} energy for a given \ac{pes} and localized coordinates \cite{jacob_localizing_2009} obtained by applying some localization scheme to a set of \acp{nc}.
-A pragmatic and inexpensive compromise is offered by the so-called \acp{holc} \cite{klinting_hybrid_2015}, which minimize a cost function including an energy term and a localization term,
+All such coordinates are uniquely defined by a rectangular matrix $\mathbf{Q}$ with orthogonal columns that contains expansion coefficients in terms of mass weighted Cartesian displacements (see \cref{app:coordinate_details}).
+They include optimized coordinates \cite{yagi_optimized_2012,thomsen_optimized_2014} obtained by minimizing the \ac{vscf} energy for a given \ac{pes} and localized coordinates \cite{jacob_localizing_2009} obtained by applying some localization scheme to a set of \acp{nc}.
+A pragmatic and inexpensive compromise is offered by the so-called \acp{holc} \cite{klinting_hybrid_2015}, which minimize a cost function including an energy term and a localization term:

+Here, $\mathbf{Q}$ is varied over matrices that are related to the normal coordinate matrix $\mathbf{Q}_\textsc{nc}$ by orthogonal transformations.
+The energy term $E(\mathbf{Q})$ is taken to be the \ac{vscf} energy for a second-order Taylor approximation of the \ac{pes}.
+This energy depends on the choice of coordinates, as indicated.
+The localization term (penalty term) $L(\mathbf{Q})$ can be defined in various ways (we use the simple localization scheme described in Ref. \citenum{klinting_hybrid_2015}; see \cref{app:coordinate_details} for details).

-The energy is taken to be the \ac{vscf} energy on a second-order \ac{pes}.
-We will refer to the localization weight $w_\textsc{l}$ as the coordinate localization parameter.
-Setting $w_{\textsc{l}} = 0$ yields \acp{nc}, while large $w_{\textsc{l}}$ yield very localized (but not necessarily meaningful) coordinates.
+We note that setting $w_{\textsc{l}} = 0$ yields \acp{nc}, while a large value of $w_{\textsc{l}}$ yields very localized (but not necessarily meaningful) coordinates.
 We emphasize the fact that, as was mentioned in the introduction, approximate decoupling of the Hamiltonian does not necessarily provide optimal variances.